Vem daterade Edith Forne?

 She was the daughter of Forn Sigulfson, Lord of Greystoke, Cumberland.

-1. Robert FitzEdith, (1093–1172) who married Maud d'Avranches.
+Of Henry's illegitimate children, only one is known to be Edith's child: Robert FitzEdith, (d.
+1172) who married Maud d'Avranches in the early 1160s.
 They had one daughter, Maud, who married Renaud, Sire of Courtenay (son of Miles, Sire of Courtenay and Ermengarde of Nevers).

 In 1120, Henry caused Edith to marry Robert D'Oyly the younger, second son of Nigel D'Oyly.
 As a marriage portion, she was granted the Manor of Cleydon, Buckinghamshire.
 Robert and Edith had at least two children: Henry, buried at Osney in 1163, and Gilbert.